Bartlett Real Estate Office: Exterior

 The Bartlett building is a one-story, masonry building with tan brick walls.
 The main entrance features an arch, which is the base to a two-story tower.
 It has a poured concrete foundation.
 The tower has iron railings and green wood trim.
 The main section has a flat roof with a rubber membrane, masked by a hipped skirt roofs on the parapets.
 This skirt roof is covered in green terra-cotta tile.
 The tower has a pyramidal hip roof covered in same green tile.
-It faces east onton Broadway, the main north-south road in the town.
+It faces east toward Broadway, the main north–south road in the town.
 The Southshore, Chicago and South Bend Railway station is, leading from the interurban station to the Lake Michigan beach.
 It is a tripartite composition of two large storefront bays, flanking the arched central entrance tower.
 The sand-colored brick walls were laid with a variety of patterns: there is a soldier course around the foundation and above all storefront openings, and header courses for storefront sills (photo 3).
 At the front corners of the building, two large square piers extend into the parapet and interrupt the tiled roofs.
 These have slightly recessed vertical panels with basketweave brickwork – three vertical bricks alternating with three horizontal.
 The large, two pane plate glass storefront windows themselves were installed in 1995, to replicate the original configuration.